 Once the painting was finished, we reattached the back and voila!
 So.
 Much.
 Better.

 I love how it turned out, and it has held up really well.
-The paint (and wallpaper) still looks fantastic.
+It currently houses a large portion of my children’s books.
+Even with them constantly pulling books (not-so-gently) off the shelves, the paint (and wallpaper) still looks fantastic.